 Blepharoplasty is typically an outpatient procedure requiring local anesthesia and sedation.
 For anxious patients, we may use general anesthesia.
 Patients can choose to have this procedure on their upper or lower eyelids or both.
 The procedure takes anywhere from 45 minutes to 2 hours.
 This depends on whether we operate on both the upper and lower eyelids.

-If the upper eyelid is being operated on, an incision is typically made along its natural crease.
+During the operation on the upper eyelid, an incision is typically in line with it’s natural crease.
 Once the incision is made, fat deposits are repositioned or removed, muscles and tissue are tightened, and excess skin is removed.
 For the lower eyelid, an incision is usually made just below the lash line so that excess skin can be removed.